WCTC-Net-Database/ConsoleRpgFinal/README.md

 ## 🚀 Getting Started

-> You should begin by modifying `Program.cs` to add your own menu options and game logic.
+> You should begin by modifying `Program.cs` and `GameEngine.cs` to add your own menu options and game logic.
 > As you implement SOLID principles, add interfaces to `/Interfaces` and apply them in your services and models.

 - Start with file-based data